npm-install/summaries.io/README.md

 # Summaries.io

-Summaries.io is a text and audio daily summary of your news sources, using machine learning.

-_Using React 16, React Router 4, Material UI, IBM Watson, Firebase, Firestore and Cloud Functions_

-#### Features:

-* TBC
+A progressive web app that summarizes your favorite content providers daily and delivers to you summarized text and a podcast-like voice summary powered by IBM Watson

+Built with React, Firebase (Firestore & Cloud Functions), news API, smmry API (Reddit Bot), IBM Watson and nodemailer

 #### Instructions: